SuhnDev/Beyond-Linear-Max/README.md

 - Standard maximum finding requires scanning all elements → Θ(n).
 - Our approach introduces a **threshold filter**:
   1. Estimate an upper bound for the maximum.
-  2. Discard elements below a threshold (e.g., 50% of the bound).
+  2. Discard elements below a threshold (e.g., 50% of the bound or a learned quantile).
-  3. Only compare the reduced candidate set.
+  3. Only apply expensive post-processing to the reduced candidate set.

-- This does **not** improve worst-case complexity,
-  but can reduce the number of expensive operations in practical settings.
+- This does **not** improve worst-case complexity, but can reduce the number of expensive operations in practical settings.

 ---